0x1eef/bsdcapsicum.rb/README.md

 ## But How Can I Get Anything Done?

-Open your files and sockets before entering the sandbox.
+Open your files and sockets before the current process enters capability mode.
 If you have a `TCPServer` open, for example, you can still call `#accept` on it, so a useful server could conceivably run within it.

 You *can* open new files, but this requires access to *at() syscalls.
 If Ruby supported them, it might look something like this: